-- 1. Connect to your instance InspectorEC2Instance that you created in the preceding section, and run the following command: sudo apt-get install apparmor=2.8.95~2430-0ubuntu5.1 - 2.
-On the Assessment Templates page, select MyFirstTemplate, and then choose Run to start a new assessment run using this template. - 3.
+- 2. On the Assessment Templates page, select MyFirstTemplate, and then choose Run to start a new assessment run using this template. - 3.
 Follow the steps in Locate and Analyze Generated Findings (p.
-10) to see the findings resulting from this subsequent run of the MyFirstTemplate template.
+9) to see the findings resulting from this subsequent run of the MyFirstTemplate template.